Key Takeaways

 Identifying Wood Ticks

-- Look for larger brown ticks with white or gray markings.
+- Look for larger brown ticks with white or grey markings.

 - Search grassy fields, trails, and areas with low-lying vegetation.